Vacation rentals in Dunedoo

 Many visitors stop in this tiny town in the central west of New South Wales for bragging rights — who doesn’t want to do Dunedoo? — and then find themselves lingering for the historic pubs and charming locals, who have a penchant for poetry and the arts (annual festivals here celebrate both).
 Set on the banks of the Talbragar River, the town’s sub-800 population resides close to the main (and only) strip of shops.
 Its highway leads to a grain silo painted with an enormous mural of a retired champion thoroughbred racehorse and her rider.
 This fertile part of the state is the gateway to all manner of inland towns, from Dubbo to Mudgee, as well as vast areas of national parkland where hiking and biking are the order of the day.

-When is the best time to stay in a holiday rental in Dunedoo?
+The best time to stay in a holiday rental in Dunedoo

 An inland town, Dunedoo’s temperature can soar in the peak of summer.
 Given that many of the regional attractions require you to be in the great outdoors for much of the day, consider visiting during the cooler months; if you’re here hiking or biking in spring, you’ll find the national parklands flushed with the colour of wildflowers.
 This time of year also kicks off a host of regional events, including the Food and Drink Trail (March), the Mudgee Readers’ Festival (August), and Mudgee Wine and Food Month (September).
 Back in Dunedoo, the Dunedoo Bush Poetry Festival show takes over the small town every March, while the Art Unlimited fete showcases regional talent in May.